Previously a money-earning kid, now a money-earning adult, I'm here as a 21-year-old to share my experience and

 8. Write Online

 If you like writing, this won't even feel like work.
-There's so many ways for you to earn money from your writing.
+There are so many ways for you to earn money from your writing.
 You can start writing a blog (though if you lack the patience to grow a following, you can always write for websites that already have an audience, such as Hubpages or Medium), write stories, or sell your writing to online magazines.
 I made $50 when I was 13 by selling an article to an online magazine, so there's room for kids to write, too!

 9. Host a Yard Sale